Ari Black’s Bio

 How did you get into stand-up comedy?
 What's that like?

-The Mrs. wanted me out of the house more, so you know, there was that.
-And I was already involved in public speaking.
-Found myself doing shtick in front of audiences just to get them warmed up, like at conferences and whatnot.
-Then I started producing comedy shows in Ottawa, appearing at clubs and other venues, weddings, cruises… retirement parties (not my own, unfortunately for you).
-It’s fun, most nights – unless you bomb, then it’s hours or days of dread and self-doubt until you get up there and do it again, gotta redeem yourself.
+The Mrs. wanted me out of the house more.
+I was already involved in public speaking, and then I found myself doing shtick in front of audiences just to get them warmed up, like at conferences and whatnot.
+So I started producing comedy shows in Ottawa, appearing at clubs and other venues, weddings, cruises… retirement parties (not my own, unfortunately for you).
+It’s fun, most nights – unless you bomb, then it’s hours or days of dread and self-doubt until you get up there and do it again to redeem yourself.
+But it’s a lifelong challenge that keeps me fueled to strive for constant improvement.”

 What's your favourite thing about working at WebMarketers?